linode/terraform-provider-linode/website/docs/r/object_storage_bucket.html.md

 * `label` - (Required) The label of the Linode Object Storage Bucket.

+* `acl` - (Optional) The Access Control Level of the bucket using a canned ACL string.
+See all ACL strings [in the Linode API v4 documentation](linode.com/docs/api/object-storage/#object-storage-bucket-access-update__request-body-schema).

+* `cors_enabled` - (Optional) If true, the bucket will have CORS enabled for all origins.

 * [`cert`](#cert) - (Optional) The bucket's TLS/SSL certificate.

 ### cert